Leslie, Arkansas

 Leslie is a city in Searcy County, Arkansas, United States.
 Located within the Boston Mountains, the most rugged subset of The Ozarks, the city was founded as a railroad and lumber town.
 Renamed from the original Wiley's Cove in 1887, the city saw prosperity relating to these industries through the 1920s.
-Today, this history is available to residents and visitors in the form of several properties listed on the National Register of Historic Places throughout the city.
+Several properties in Leslie are listed on the National Register of Historic Places throughout the city.
 The population was 441 at the 2010 census.